kentcdodds/old-kentcdodds.com/content/blog/improving-the-usability-of-your-modules/index.md

 description:
   _How to make your modules more generically useful and easier to test._
 keywords:
-  - JavaScript
+  - javascript
-  - Open Source
+  - open source
 banner: ./images/banner.jpg
 bannerCredit:
   'Photo by [NASA](https://unsplash.com/photos/rTZW4f02zY8) on